Sights set on school board

 A forum for the candidates was hosted by the school district and the Green River Chamber of Commerce last Wednesday, and livestreamed on the school district's YouTube channel.

-All the candidates running for school board positions participated in the debate - Tate Davis, Joshua Walker, Mandy Drinkle, Lenore Perry, Jennie Malonek, Michelle Foley, and Tommy Thoman.
+Almost all the candidates running for school board positions participated in the forum - Tate Davis, Joshua Walker, Mandy Drinkle, Lenore Perry, Jennie Malonek, Michelle Foley, and Tommy Thoman.
+Terrell Lance is on the ballot for a school board position, but was not present at the forum.

 The new candidates running for the open positions used the forum as an opportunity to introduce themselves and explain their motivations in seeking to be on the school board.